joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

   2. Must tell the user whether or not their value is above or below the randomly-generated number
   3. Tell the user the random number (if they guess wrong).

-Like the previous assignment, make sure to create psuedo-code and validate it with another group.
+Like the previous assignment, make sure to create psuedo-code and validate it with another group before programming.

 [Example outputs](http://imgur.com/a/4HJlR)